 Previous articles in the IRI blog detailed the static data masking of new database data using /INCLUDE logic or /QUERY syntax in scheduled IRI FieldShield job scripts that required changes in column values to detect updates.
-This article describes a more passive but integrated way to trigger FieldShield masking functions on the basis of SQL events; in other words, to mask data as it’s produced in real-time.
+This article describes a more passive but integrated way to trigger FieldShield masking functions on the basis of SQL events, including in a dynamic data masking context; in other words, to mask data as it’s produced or queried in real-time.

 More specifically, this article documents the installation and use of stored procedures that call FieldShield data masking library functions to mask PII in Oracle 12c on Windows.
 It can also serve as a ‘procedure model’ for other databases and operating systems.

 - A version of the Oracle database that is JVM-enabled

 - Oracle server /bin must be in the system PATH

 - A licensed copy of IRI FieldShield and its Sandkey software development kit

 - Microsoft .NET v4.8 Framework

 Once you have the sandkey.zip folder, extract the sandkey.jar and sandkeyFunctions.jar files, and the libsandkey.dll file that corresponds to your operating system.
 The libsandkey.dll file is in the .zip file’s root folder

 Follow these steps after you have the files: